realityexpander/How_to_program_from_ground_up/05-Software.md

    - ### BIG IDEA — The ALU is the part of the CPU that performs the basic arithmetic and logical operations in one place.

    - The ALU is the part of the CPU that performs the basic arithmetic and logical operations.
-   - The ALU is used to perform the `ADD` and `SUBTRACT` and other math operations.
+   - The ALU is used to perform the `ADD` and `SUBTRACT` and other math operations, results are stored in the "Accumulator (ACC)" register and "flags" register are set.
      - Stores the result of the operation in the "Accumulator" register.
      - Sets the `carry` flag if the result of the operation had to "carry" a bit.
      - Sets the `negative` flag if the result of the operation was negative.